Areal Technology

 Areal Technology, Inc., was an American hard disk drive manufacturer active from 1987 to 1999.
-The company was the first to produce hard drives employing glass as the substrate for their platters, allowing for significantly higher data densities and greater shock resistance.
-Other hard drives manufacturers across the board soon followed suit with this approach.
+The company was one of the first to produce hard drives employing glass as the substrate for their platters, allowing for significantly higher data densities and greater shock resistance.
 In 1993, Areal was sold to Tomen Electronics and Sanyo, who operated the company as a joint venture.
 Areal continued as a subsidiary until 1999.